Lerwick RC Parish Church

 Parish Room & Chapel of Our Lady of Czestochowa

-Weekday Masses are held in the Czestochowa Chapel within the Parish Room adjacent to the Church.
-The parish room is normally open from 8.30 am until dusk in winter, and until 8 pm in summer.
+The Czestochowa Chapel, which is located within the Parish Room adjacent to the Church, is available for private prayer.
+The parish room is normally open from 8.30 am until dusk in winter, and until 6.30 pm in summer.
 There are books, newspapers and facilities for making tea and coffee.

 The Catholic Church in Shetland

-You will find a brief history of the Catholic Church in the islands on the blog page.
+You will find a brief history of the Catholic Church in the Shetland Islands on the blog page.
 Links will be added to this Home Page as new blogs are added: